-19.1 Classified Competitors - Are all individuals who are officially classified by the NRA for Sporter Air Rifle competition, or who have a record of scores fired over courses of fire used for classification (See Rule 19.4) which have been recorded in a Score Record Book.

-19.2 Unclassified Competitor - Is a competitor who does not have a current NRA classification, either regular or temporary by Score Record Book (Rule 19.14), nor an "Assigned Classification" (Rule 19.6).
-Such a competitor shall compete in the Master Class.
+- 19.1 Classified Competitors Are all individuals who are officially classified by the NRA for Sporter Air Rifle competition, or who have a record of scores fired over courses of fire used for classification (See Rule 19.4) which have been recorded in a Score Record Book. - 19.2 Unclassified Competitor Is a competitor who does not have a current NRA classification, either regular or temporary by Score Record Book (Rule 19.14), nor an "Assigned Classification"

-19.4 Scores Used for Individual Classification - Scores to be used for classification and reclassification will be those fired in individual and teammatches in both indoor and outdoor NRA competition (except Postal Matches) over the following courses of fire and under the indicated conditions:

-- (a) Sporter Air Rifle: Individual 3-position. - (b) Sporter Air Rifle: Individual 4-position.
+- 19.4 Scores Used for Individual Classification Scores to be used for classification and reclassification will be those fired in individual and team matches in both indoor and outdoor NRA competition (except Postal Matches) over the following courses of fire and under the indicated conditions: - (a) Sporter Air Rifle: Individual 3-position. - (b) Sporter Air Rifle: Individual 4-position.